A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 checks whether the courses that a student has taken contains at least one of the introductory courses, and returns true if it does.
 Because booleans and sets are the two types visible to the student, and to the writer, to minimize complexity they should be the *only* types in the language.

-Additionally, order and repetition shouldn't matter.
+Additionally, we should assume that collection order is irrelevant.
 The order of taking courses is an emergent feature of the prerequisite graph itself; it shouldn't be hard-coded in.
-It is questionable whether or not repetition would be necessary to cover the use cases of this language.
-To reduce complexity, we'll assume that repetition in collections is not a necessary language feature.

 <a name="sec-4-1"></a>
 #### 4.1 "List" is the Term for Unordered Sets {{ to-top }}